sofia5/rentalAnalytics/rental-analytics/README.md

 Some thought on improvements:

-- Cookies / storing the selectedFavorites would be good so that these are kept when reloading the page
+- Cookies (and caching?) / storing the selected Favorites would be good so that these are kept when reloading the page
 - Handling of more surveys & survey details
+- Better data structures for the filters
+- Tests

 ## Project setup